aspose-ocr/Aspose.OCR-Products/ocr/en/nodejs-cpp/_index.md

 <h2 class="h2title">Easy to Use</h2>

-<p>Aspose.OCR for Node.js is very easy to start with and master.
+<p>Aspose.OCR for Node.js via C++ is very easy to start with and master.
 Do not take our word for it, see for yourself:</p>

 <!-- BEGIN LCS -->
 <div class="ocr-lcs">